-Parents who have premature (preemie) babies should be aware of a condition called necrotizing enterocolitis (nek-roh-TIE-zing en-ter-oh-coh-LIE-tis).
-Necrotizing enterocolitis, or NEC, is one of the most common gastrointestinal diseases affecting preemie babies.
+Parents of premature babies (also called “preemies”) should be aware of a condition called necrotizing enterocolitis (pronounced: nek-roh-TIE-zing en-ter-oh-coh-LIE-tis).
+Necrotizing enterocolitis, or NEC, is one of the most common gastrointestinal diseases affecting preterm babies.
 Unfortunately, it is not a disease that is often discussed with new parents, even in the neonatal intensive care unit (NICU).

 What is Necrotizing Enterocolitis?